Table of Contents

 - Preparing and filing all required legal documents and fighting for your rights at trial if necessary.

 Schedule a Free Initial Consultation With Our Seasoned Fort Lauderdale Premises Liability Lawyers Today

-If you have questions about your right to recover compensation after you sustained injuries in an accident in a store, restaurant, or someone else’s property, call our offices today or fill out this brief online contact form and our lawyers will get back to you.
+If you have questions about your right to recover compensation after you sustained injuries in an accident in a store, restaurant, or someone else’s property, call our offices today or fill out this brief online contact form, and our Fort Lauderdale personal injury lawyers will get back to you.
 We provide each of our clients with a free initial consultation to discuss options for proceeding in your case, and we also work on a contingency basis—so you aren’t required to make any additional financial outlay for legal help while you recover from your physical injuries.

 Frequently Asked Questions About Florida Premises Liability Cases